Your church is not a building.

 Before you make a decision, be in prayer with God and open communication with your team to make sure it’s still the right move for your church.

 In other words, you can’t make a move to a permanent building until you’ve got the full backing of your people.
-There’s no good moving from your current location if you’re going to leave people behind.
+There’s no good moving from your current space if you’re going to leave people behind.
 You need their support to pull it off.

 Give your people time to understand and get behind you.
 Once you’ve got their support, it will make the prospect of purchasing property just a little more realistic and worthwhile.